-In Syria, there is a “meaty version” of Yalanji that is Yabarq.
-The filling is complemented with meat and rice, then cooked in lemon juice.
+In Syria, a “meaty version” of Yalanji is Yabarq.
+The filling has meat and rice, then cooked in lemon juice.
 This is the main dish.
 Don’t skip this delightful food if you want to make a twist for your meal.

 It has been a traditional dish in Arabia since the 14th century.
 The origin is hard to determine, but many historians think it was derived from pre-Islamic Persia and spread its popularity to other Middle Eastern and Asian nations.

 That’s why you can find a ton of variants in the countries you visit.
 You should plan spacious time to prepare this recipe as it requires pretty many steps.
 But all things are worth it after you taste the flavor.